BotDogs4645/BotdogsWiki/Home.md

 ## An introduction
  Welcome to the team's info & style guide.
 This guide will help outline what we want to see in code written for the robot.
-While styling does not have to be perfect, avoiding different styles will help us avoid merge conflicts, aid in some confusing coding conventions and explain some concepts that might be a little hard to understand at first.
+Visiting here is for revising styling & coding conventions and in-depth explanation about some concepts present in typical FRC code.
 ___
 Written by Dave and Aidan